LiteniT is best to lighten all types of wood decking

 You will need to use CUTEK® Restore with a stiff broom.
 Scrub it and use a pressure washer to rinse it off.
 Be careful with the pressure washer so that it does not cut into the wood.
 Always work in direction of grain.
 Or you can sand the mill glaze off if you prefer.

 Old decks need to be sanded to remove all the old stain and coatings or you will end up with a patchy result.
-It stands out like dogs balls in custard.
+Very important part of the process.

 If you are unable to sand it due to dome nails that can't be punched or proud screws/fasteners, use a paint stripper such as CUTEK® Wood Stripper.
-Don't be lazy!
-Do it properly!
+It's worth the extra effort to get the desired result.

 Water is the only thing that activates the tannin.
 After sanding or stripping mill glaze or old coatings, you need to hose down the deck every day for a week.
 As it dries it pulls the tannin to the surface.
 The worst of course is Merbau although other timbers will do it to to some extent.
 You will know after the first time it gets wet.